 1/ Be prepared for radio presenting

-To facilitate your radio presenting experience, it’s important to prepare a script for your radio show.
-This will allow you to outline your show and have a guide that you can easily refer to if necessary.
+To facilitate your experience, it’s important to prepare a script for your radio show.
+This allows you to outline your show and have a guide that you can easily refer to if necessary.
 If you feel lost at any given moment, you can simply glance down at your script to get back on track!
-Plus, it will also help you respect the timing of your shows or segments.
+You could include:

 Discover how to prepare a great radio script